 I’ll never forget that first retreat with the Fellowship in the fall of 2012.
 As we all sat down in JumpStart’s conference room in midtown Manhattan, we introduced ourselves and the mission of our host......

 Fellows gather twice a year for one of the highlights of the Fellowship program—the retreats.
 The four-day retreats are held in one of our host cities—Boston, New York or Philadelphia.
 Because the schedule rotates, you will visit all our host cities by the end of your Fellowship.

 In addition, Fellows benefit from discussions with special guests from leading social impact nonprofits and experts in organizational development, policy, and education.
-For example, FAO Schwarz Fellows have met with Gerald Chertavian, CEO and Founder of Year Up, a non-profit organization that provides intensive professional education to urban young adults, and with Yael Lehmann, President & CEO of The Food Trust, which strives to make healthy food available to all.
+For example, FAO Schwarz Fellows have met with Gerald Chertavian, CEO and Founder of Year Up, a non-profit organization that provides intensive professional education to underserved young adults, and with Yael Lehmann, when she was the President & CEO of The Food Trust, which strives to make healthy food available to all.